woldner/VisualLinter/README.md

 ##### Notes

 The default behavior is set to use a local ESLint installation and config.
-If you instead wish to use a global installation and/or config, you can enable each respective option in Visual Studio `Tools` > `Options` > `VisualLinter`.
+If you instead wish to use a global installation and/or config, you can enable each respective option in Visual Studio under `Tools` > `Options` > `VisualLinter`.

 The closest installation/config found relative to the file being linted will always be used.
 If no `node_modules` directory or `.eslintrc` file is found in the same directory as the file being linted, `VisualLinter` will try and resolve the paths from ancestor directories up to, and including the root directory (e.g. `C:\\` on Windows).